The Interaction of Moving $\mathbf{Q\bar{Q}}$ and QQq in the Thermal Plasma: Preliminaries

 The distance between heavy quark pairs for small $L$ and intermediate $L$ is calculated using the following function

-As Fig. \ref{fig3} shows the large $L$ is special because the string has two additional smooth inflection points.
+For fixed temperature $T$ and rapidity $\eta$, we similarly obtain the function $\alpha(r_v)$ from the $f_{v}+f_{q}+e_{1}+e_{2}=0$.
+A sign change in $\alpha$ indicates that the string configuration at the baryon vertex transitions from "convex" to "concave", as shown in the rightmost plot of Fig. \ref{fig3} corresponding to the transformation from top-right to bottom-left plot in Fig. \ref{QQq}.
+In this case, $r_v$ is no longer the maximum value in the fifth dimension, and two smooth turning points $(x_0,r_0)$ will emerge.
 For the string configuration at large $L$, we choose a new metric $\xi^{0}=t,\,\xi^{1}=x$, and now the boundary condition of $r(x)$ is